ozguronsoy/HephAudio/docs/tutorials/EnableFFmpeg.md

 - Add ``HEPHAUDIO_USE_FFMPEG`` to the preprocessor definitons.

 Now test it by building the app.
 If there are any errors due to version difference please contact me via e-mail so i can update the library.
+Or create a pull request if you fixed it yourself.